Hip & Knee Replacement

 Robotic Knee Replacement

-Dr. Charles uses Mako robotic technology for both total and partial knee replacements.
-The benefit of this technology is that the Mako software uses a CT scan of the patient’s knee to create a preoperative surgical plan.
-This allows Dr. Charles to map out the surgery and fit the implant to the patient’s knee.
-It also helps him make more accurate cuts.
+Dr. Millet uses ROSA robotic technology for both total and partial knee replacements.
+The benefit of this technology is that the ROSA Knee System utilizes real-time information to assist with precise placement of the knee implant based on a person's unique knee anatomy.
+This allows Dr. Millet to carry out knee replacement surgery with greater precision and a higher standard of care.
 The robot does not perform the surgery; rather, it acts as a “second assistant” to help your surgeon complete the procedure with greater accuracy and precision than manual techniques.

 Benefits of robotic knee replacement include: